on Nineteenth-Century American Literature and the Discourse of Natural History

 Rachael DeWitt (RD): Where did the project begin and what was the transformation process from dissertation to book?

-It was only in the process of writing the dissertation that I realized that I was really taken by how the Regionalist literature I was looking at was connected to natural history.
-Writing about, say Gertrude Stein, who I call a Regionalist, and thinking about her in relation to photographs of time studies of a horse, turned me towards thinking more deeply about 19th century engagements with natural history in a kind of place-based way.
-It wasn't until after I had left graduate school and was teaching in St. Louis that the circumstances of our contemporary moment kept pushing me to think about not just natural history specifically, but concepts of species and race in the 19th century.
+It was only in the process of writing the dissertation that I realized that I was taken by how the Regionalist literature I was looking at was connected to natural history.
+Writing about, say, Gertrude Stein, who I wanted to call a Regionalist, and thinking about her in relation to photographic time studies of a horse, turned me towards thinking more deeply about 19th century engagements with natural history in a place-based way.
+It wasn't until after I had left graduate school and was teaching in St. Louis that the circumstances of our contemporary moment kept pushing me to think about not just natural history generally, but concepts of species and race in the 19th century more specifically.
 That began to sharpen the focus of what I was looking at in the texts and the writers that I was interested in from the 1840s and 50s and 60s.
-It was only through what felt like happenstance that I got thinking about contemporary events through the lens of race and geography, which turned my focus of study towards biogeography in the 19th century–thinking about not just biogeographical concepts of dispersal, but also racial concepts of diaspora.
+It was only through what felt like happenstance that I turned my focus of study towards biogeography in the 19th century–thinking about not just biogeographical concepts of dispersal that are also racial concepts of diaspora.
 Even though it feels like it all makes sense, it happened in a very meandering and unplanned way.

 Tori McCandless (TM): As we think about Regionalism and how it's influenced your project, I’m curious about the link between Regionalism’s visuality and your focus on optics.
 Regionalism is often likened to the gaze from the train window–the touristic, even colonial, gaze–and you think about this alongside environmental optics, and other terms such as diminishment or disjunct specificity.
 How does your focus on optics and visuality intersect with 19th century poetic and scientific discourse?

 JC: I think what you're getting at is the ways in which visual observation and optics are dominant in how our senses and our sensing of the world has been thought.
-I turn towards other senses to turn away from the ways in which optics have colonized how we engage with the world.
+There have been some new and exciting critical studies that investigate other senses to turn away from the ways in which optics have colonized how we engage with the world.
 So why go back to optics?
 That's a good question to ask, and part of it is personal because I’ve always been interested in visuality and that’s just what draws my attention.
-I like to use it in my teaching, too.
-I like to include images and ask my students to close read them, and I find that it's just a very open and inviting way to bring students in.
+I like to use it in my teaching, too, to ask my students to close read them, and I find that it's just a very open and inviting way to bring students in.

-But I think the reason why I ended up working on optics for this particular study was that–in returning to thinking about biogeography or geography in the 19th century– visuality was the primary practice or method of natural history of the times.
-Natural history is often depicted through the visual.
-And a lot of the theoretical approaches that I was inspired by approached the critique of objectivity through different kinds of visual methods.
-Whether that's done a hard way through thinking about refraction as Karen Barad does or thinking about, say, physical objects as well.
-So I think that's why I ended up looking at visuality and why it remained a really strong undercurrent in the book.
+But I think the reason why I ended up working on optics for this particular study was that–in returning to thinking about biogeography or geography in the 19th century– visuality was the primary mode of natural history, perhaps because even though there were field observers, they were collecting specimen to send to scientists at imperial centers who had to rely on preserved specimen.
+And a lot of the theoretical approaches that I was inspired by approached the critique of objectivity through optics.
+So I think that's why I ended up looking at visuality and why it remained a strong undercurrent in the book.

 RD: How is your central concept of diminishment different from the “partial perspectives” articulated by feminist STS scholars?

-JC: To go back to Harway’s revision of objectivity–she gives a sort of basic reminder that our perceptions are embodied and situated and limited and partial.
+JC: To go back to Haraway’s revision of objectivity–she reminds us that our perceptions are embodied, situated, limited, and partial.
 So I think one of the ways in which critics (whether they're literary critics or other kinds of theorists) have worked off of Haraway’s critique of objectivity has been to contribute other histories–to provide those histories of other peoples.
-I think, on the one hand, that was part of this project.
-But on the other hand, I think the difference that I was trying to articulate from other science studies scholars like Bruno Latour and Karen Barad, who are also in that vein of trying to describe human and non-human entanglements, and I guess I doubted the ability of the critic to give that kind of synoptic view.
-And there’s a lot of New Materialist theorization of different kinds of somatic relationships between human and non-human that kind of just forgets that even if we can acknowledge or describe these relationships, they are not as equal as one would like to imagine them being–merely recognizing that there are non-humans doesn’t necessarily give them more agency.
+Science studies scholars like Bruno Latour and Karen Barad are in that vein of trying to describe human and non-human entanglements.
+On the one hand, that was part of this project.
+But on the other hand, I guess I doubted the ability of the critic to give that kind of synoptic view.
+And there’s a lot of New Materialist theorization of different kinds of somatic relationships between humans and non-humans that forgets that even if we can acknowledge or describe these relationships, they are not as equal as one would like to imagine them being–merely recognizing that there are non-humans doesn’t necessarily give them more agency.

 Part of what I was trying to articulate in this version of partial ecology was that difference–that as a critic I couldn’t necessarily say that I could describe everything, and also that the various nonhumans within this story were not suddenly accorded agency once they were described, or even when they were able to write the story for themselves.
-That was the kind of intervention that I was imagining in my book–unfortunately it’s titled the Nineteenth-Century American Literature and the Discourse of Natural History, which is a title that was given to it by the publishers.
-I had hoped to name it Diminishment or something like–I was hoping to give it a more appropriate title that gave an indication of that difference and that sense of natural history that could better express the differences in thinking about natural history and its unevenness for the writers that I look at.
+That was the kind of intervention that I was imagining in my book–I had hoped to name the book Diminishment to give an indication of the differences in thinking about natural history and its unevenness for the writers that I look at.

 RD: I found diminishment a very helpful concept because it specifically names an unevenness within ecology and natural history which agency doesn’t fully capture.

 JC: I think one of the things that partiality led me to do was to pay more attention to relationships that aren't strong.
 To fragile relations and ones that, rather than insisting on a kind of consequential or cause-and-effect relationship, are weaker correlations.
 To how those can still be crucial ecological relations.
 This all sounds very abstract, but I can give a more concrete example.
-It was the anniversary of the extinction of the passenger pigeon, way back when I was in graduate school, and there was a lot of writing about the passenger pigeon’s great decline during the 19th century and I happened upon a snippet of writing in which someone was quoting from a Potawatomi writer named Simon Pokagon who wrote an essay about the passenger pigeon.
+It was the 100 year anniversary of the extinction of the passenger pigeon, way back when I was in graduate school, and there was a lot of writing about the passenger pigeon’s great decline during the 19th century and I happened upon an Audubon Magazine essay quoting from a Potawatomi writer named Simon Pokagon who wrote an essay in 1895 about the passenger pigeon.
 Pokagon is a really fascinating person and one of the things that made him controversial for the Potawatomi people was that he was for a modernization of the Native American and for boarding schools.
-And so, thinking about the legacy of genocide and death from those institutions, people were sort of like, how should we approach Pokagon now?
-And one way is through the language of the vanishing Indian which he included in his writing, which I connect to ecological relations in a strong form.
-In that sense, the vanishing passenger pigeon is a metaphor for the vanishing Indian and he is spelling the end of his people.
-But you can read it in a different light if you think of those relationships as partial relationships and as ecological relationships in connection to one another.
-Then he appears interested in the passenger pigeon not as a metaphor of his people but as a neighbor, as a common inhabitant in the very places he knows.
-His connection to the pigeon is as a common inhabitant and as a neighbor and as someone who's trying to understand their language (and he has lots of these very interesting ways of writing about the passenger pigeon and trying to understand their language).
+And so, thinking about the legacy of genocide and death from those institutions, people asked, how should we approach Pokagon now?
+And one way is through the language of the vanishing Indian that he included in his writing, which can be connected to strong or weak forms of relation.
+Taken in a strong form, the vanishing passenger pigeon is a metaphor for the vanishing Indian and the equivalency or making the same of Indian and pigeon spells the end of Pokagon’s people.
+But you can read it as a weak form if you think of those relationships as partial relationships, that is, ecological relationships that are situational, fragile, and malleable.
+Then Pokagon appears interested in the passenger pigeon not as a metaphor of his people but as a neighbor, as a common inhabitant in the very places he knows.
+His connection to the pigeon is as a common inhabitant and as a neighbor and as someone who's trying to understand their language.
 So, on the one hand, his descriptions of the vanishing pigeon and the vanishing Indian articulate a strong metaphorical and ecological relationship.
 But, on the other hand, it is a partial relationship that is open to transformation in the same way that translation requires a kind of transformation in order to become intelligible for two speakers.
-So that's hopefully a more concrete example of what partial ecology might be, rather than a strong, immersive, direct cause-and-effect format.
+So that's hopefully a more concrete example of what partial ecology might be.

 TM: I really appreciate how you think about the relays between literary aesthetics and discourses of natural history.
 I'm especially interested in how you map the links between Emily Dickinson's “poetic, empirical observations” and Asa Gray and Darwin's theories of species variability and differentiation, to define your term “disjunct specificity.”
 There’s that great example of how a robin in Dickinson’s poem turns into another species of robin as it moves from England to New England, and into and out of the text of the poem.
 You liken this to how Gray and Darwin were conceptualizing how species are just stable variations in motion.